 What's included with the pre-assembled kit?

 With the pre-assembled kits we've done all the work for you, including welding, punching, priming, and painting the boxes and hooking up all of the electrical connections.
-The mounting washer, nut, and o-ring is also included if you wish to install directly in a kettle wall.
+The mounting washer, nut, and o-ring is included if you wish to install directly in a kettle wall.
 The (optional) food grade silicone adhesive/sealant is also included.

 Simply screw the element and box on to the fitting.
 The washer, nut, and o-ring supplied with your heating element are not used.
 We recommend using PTFE white teflon tape on the element threads to ensure a tight, leak-free fit (see this video).

 Screw the 1" NPS female to Tri-Clover adapter (usually supplied by your kettle manufacturer) to the element as shown in the picture below.
 Then fasten the two Tri-Clover halves together using a clamp.
 The washer, nut, and o-ring supplied with your heating element are not used.
 We recommend using PTFE white teflon tape on the element threads to ensure a tight, leak-free fit (see this video).